Shubhangii1/Creating-blockchain-from-the-scratch/README.md

 In this, I created a simple blockchain that can handle the following tasks:

-Create a new block
+1-Create a new block

-Add a block to the blockchain
+2-Add a block to the blockchain

-Retrieve the entire blockchain and gives data back in the form of string.
+3-Retrieve the entire blockchain

+4- and gives data back in the form of string.